Embed This Data

 - FDI Inflow:

-Japan’s economic freedom score is 72.4, making its economy the 25th freest in the 2014 Index.
-Its score is 0.6 point higher than last year, reflecting improvements in trade freedom, investment freedom, and control of government spending that outweigh deteriorations in freedom from corruption, monetary freedom, and business freedom.
-Japan is ranked 6th out of 41 countries in the Asia–Pacific region.
+Japan’s economic freedom score is 73.3, making its economy the 20th freest in the 2015 Index.
+Its score has increased by 0.9 point since last year, with improvements in labor freedom, business freedom, and trade freedom outweighing modest declines in freedom from corruption, monetary freedom, and fiscal freedom.
+Japan is ranked 6th out of 41 countries in the Asia–Pacific region, and its overall score is above the world and regional averages.